winTry-7/modules/0280/mdModule.md

 # A set with no elements

-A set with no elements is called, no surprisingly, an empty set.
+A set with no elements is called, not surprisingly, an empty set.
 While there are many representations of an empty set, we will use the one that is the most intuitive: $\\{\\}$.